symfony/symfony-docs/create_framework/dependency_injection.rst

   anymore;

-* Related to the previous point, we cannot test our framework without much effort anymore as it's impossible to mock internal objects;
+* Related to the previous point, we cannot test our framework without much effort anymore as it is impossible to mock internal objects;

 * We cannot change the charset passed to ``ResponseListener`` anymore (a workaround could be to pass it as a constructor argument).